Yohanna/LuhnCalculator/README.md

 Compiling
 ==============
-Remember to add System.Numerics namespace to your project by selecting Project menu => Add Reference => Search for System.Numerics in the search box => check the check box beside the name => Ok
+Remember to add System.Numerics assembly reference to your project by selecting Project menu => Add Reference => Search for System.Numerics in the search box => check the check box beside the name => Ok

 License
 =============